Dmitry Aynalov: Career

-After graduation in 1888 Dmitry Aynalov was assigned to the Saint Petersburg State University.
+After graduation in 1888, Dmitry Aynalov was assigned to the Saint Petersburg State University.
 For two years he was preparing to become a full professor in the field of art theory and art history.
 He accepted the position of an assistant professor at the Kazan University.
 In 1890-1903 he taught art history of the Classical antiquity and Kievan Rus' at that university's Department of Art Theory and Art History.
 He visited Italy in order to collect material for his dissertation, entitled The Hellenistic Foundations of the Byzantine Art.
 He explored the works of art and monuments of Rome, Venice, Naples, Palermo, Parma, Florence and visited other Italian towns.
 After five years of work he successfully defended the dissertation on 27 November 1895.

-From 11 July 1903 he was a professor of the Saint Petersburg State University.
+From 11 July 1903 he was a professor at the Saint Petersburg State University.
 He also taught at the Bestuzhev Courses from 5 December 1906.
 On November 29, 1914 he became a corresponding member at the Academy of Sciences, the Russian Language and Literature Department.
-By this time he gained many awards, which earned him the rights to nobility.
-In 1922-1929 he worked at the Hermitage Museum.
+By this time he had gained many awards, which earned him the rights to nobility.
+From 1922-1929 he worked at the Hermitage Museum.

 Aynalov had an interest in archaeology.
 As a member of the Russian Archaeological Society, he took part in meetings and fulfilled various requests, e.g. in 1904-1905 as requested by the Moscow Archaeological Society he studied the church architecture of Chernigov.
 He was particularly interested in Chersonesus and the Crimean Peninsula architecture.

 He retired in 1929 due to health issues.
 In the 1930s Aynalov was arrested, but later rehabilitated.
 He died in Leningrad in 1939, and was buried at the Volkovo Cemetery with his spouse Nadezhda.